-The PGT's April 1, 2018 - March 31, 2021 Service Delivery Plan identifies the PGT's five strategic goals related to the three aspects of its mandate, one to three specific objectives related to each goal, and related specific performance measures.
+The PGT's April 1, 2019 - March 31, 2022 Service Delivery Plan identifies the PGT's five strategic goals related to the three aspects of its mandate, one to three specific objectives related to each goal, and related specific performance measures.
 The Performance Report repeats this information from the Service Delivery Plan, and provides in a clear, concise format the PGT's actual results for each performance measure, and the meaning and importance of each performance measure and result.
 The Performance Report also provides related contextual information regarding factors influencing the selection of goals, objectives, and performance measures, and factors influencing the actual results.

-Appendix to the Independent Auditors' Report on the 2018-2019 Performance Report of the Public Guardian and Trustee of British Columbia
+Appendix to Independent Practitioners' Reasonable Assurance Report on the 2019-2020 Performance Report of the Public Guardian and Trustee of British Columbia